sixletters/FnC/README.md

 # FnC

-Lets Create an improved version of instagram
+Lets a version of instagram categorized by memories and events